beeware/batavia/docs/intro/tutorial-1.rst

 What just happened?
 -------------------

-What happened when you pressed the "Run code" button?
+What happened when you pressed the "Run your code!" button?

-When you clicked "Run code", your browser submitted the content of the text box as a HTTP ``POST`` request to the test server.
+When you clicked "Run your code!", your browser submitted the content of the text box as a HTTP ``POST`` request to the test server.
 The test server took that content, and compiled it as if it were Python code.
 It didn't *run* the code -- it just compiled it to bytecode.
 It created the ``.pyc`` file that